cis198-2016s/homework/hw03/README.md

     * Since this is a BST, and not a list, we're going to cheat a bit and just iterate over the rightmost edge of the tree, since that's less annoying.
 (If you feel like it, you can try doing an in-order traversal of the tree instead.
-Try the cheaty version first, though.)
+We can't guarantee that you can do it with the material we have covered so far, so try the cheaty version first!)

     * Implement the [`Iterator`][] trait for `IntoIter`.
 This requires an associated type, `type Item`, and an implementation of